cloudeteer/squad-gematik-Githubpage/README.md

 ## License

-© 2025 Olivebytes.
+© 2025 cloudeteer-chat.
 All rights reserved.